perltidy/perltidy/t/snippets/README.md

 - This re-creates the 'snippet#.t' files in the upper directory.
 A file named 'packing\_list.txt' is written which shows the order of the snippets in the snippet files.
 If you added test cases they should appear at the end of the list and will be in the highest numbered snippet file.
+This packing list is important because it keeps most of the snippets files unchanged and thereby minimizes file differences when the snippet files are updated.

+- Each of the files 'snippet#.t' contains 20 actual test cases.
+The number 20 is a compromise.
+It would be easier to locate errors if there were just one test per file, but the time to run all of the test cases would more than double.

+- A glitch that can happen is that 'make\_expect.pl' will not write 'RUNME.sh' if there are no differences in the expected results.
+If you still need to create new snippets files, for example because you may have deleted or changed some of the snippets files, you can form them directly with the command

+- perl ./make\_t.pl

 - Verify that everything is ok by running perl on the new '.t' files or by going to the top directory and doing